-Statistical analysis: Statistical analysis was done on JASP18 and excel using XLSTAT.
-The normality of data was assessed using the Shapiro-Wilk test and heterogeneity was assessed using the Levine’s test.
-The categorical variable of gender was evaluated with the assigning the value of 1 for female and males with the value of 0.
-Due to the lack of normal data distribution, statistical differences were evaluated for non-parametric data using Kruskal-Wallis (KW) test with a Dunn post hoc test to compare groups on a dependent variable and Kendall tau-b correlation test with a significance level of 95%, p < 0.05.
-Mann-Kendall (MK) monotonic trend test was used on a dependent variable in a time series with a trend significance level of 90%, p < 0.1.
-The value of “S” of the Mann-Kendall test was calculated by comparing the values of subsequent gender values on the time series.
-For each comparison pair, score will be +1 if the latter value is greater than the former and -1 if it is smaller and all scores are then summed up to calculate the test statistic “S”.
-Thus, a positive “S” will mean that the trend for FAP is increasing, and a negative “S” will mean that the trend for FAP is decreasing.
-The “Z” statistic of the Kruskall-Wall is test indicates how the average rank, as calculated by FAP, is compared between a certain group to the average rank of all observations.
+Statistical analysis: Statistical analysis was performed in JASP18 and Microsoft Excel using XLSTAT.
+Data normality was assessed using the Shapiro-Wilk test and heterogeneity was assessed using Levine’s test.
+The categorical variable of gender was evaluated by assigning the value of 1 for females and 0 for males.
+Due to the lack of a normal data distribution, statistical differences were evaluated for non-parametric data using the Kruskal-Wallis test with a Dunn post hoc test to compare groups on a dependent variable and using a Kendall tau-b correlation test with a significance level of 95% (p < 0.05).
+A Mann-Kendall monotonic trend test was used for dependent variables in a time series with a trend significance level of 90% (p < 0.1).
+The value of “S” in the Mann-Kendall test was calculated by comparing the values of subsequent gender values in the time series.
+For each comparison pair, the score was +1 if the latter value was greater than the former and −1 if it was smaller and all scores were then summed to calculate the test statistic “S”.
+Thus, a positive “S” means that the trend for FAP is increasing while a negative “S” means that the trend for FAP is decreasing.
+The “Z” statistic of the Kruskal-Wallis test indicates how the average rank for a certain group, as calculated by FAP, compares to the average rank of all observations.

-Results:
+Results

-14,187 original articles in the field of dermatology between 2009 and 2023 in the top five dermatology journals were retrieved from Thomson Reuters Web of Science (WebOS) Journal citation reports 2021.
-The refined sample was ranked according to AC and is seen in supplementary table 2.
-Out of Out of 500 original articles, 418 FA and 447 SA were identified by their gender.
-FAP was seen in 43% of FA, 31% for SA and 37% in total out of the identified sample.
-Mann-Kendall monotonic trend analysis was conducted for FAP, revealing a significant decrease of female SA (S = -4610, p < 0.1).
-Sub-analysis for country of origin, revealed a significant decrease of female SA of the USA origin (S = -1606, p < 0.1).
-Further sub-analysis for trends in FAP from European countries (EU) revealed an increase in FA and a decrease in SA, and a general increase of FA with no statistical significance.
-The above-mentioned trends are shown in figure 2 alongside the rise in active FD in the USA.
-Kendall's Tau B correlation test was conducted between FAP and AC, revealing a weak non-significant correlation for FA and SA.
-The Kruskal-Wall is test was conducted to examine the effect of different journals and research focuses on FAP.
-While journals did not significantly affect FAP, diagnosis had a significantly higher first FAP compared to pathogenesis and treatment (z = 2.3 and z= 2.05 respectively, p < 0.05).
-Furthermore, medical education had a significantly higher first FAP compared to pathogenesis and treatment (z = 2.42 and z= 2.12 respectively, p < 0.05).
-Moreover, epidemiological studies had significantly higher probability of first FAP compared to pathogenesis focused studies (z = 2.03, p < 0.05).
-Different research focuses did not appear to significantly affect senior FAP.
+In total, 14,187 original articles in the field of dermatology published between 2009 and 2023 in the top five dermatology journals were retrieved from the Thomson Reuters WebOS Journal Citation Reports 2021.
+The refined sample was ranked according to ACs and is seen in Supplementary Table 2.
+Out of 500 original articles, 418 FAs and 447 SAs were identified by gender.
+FAP percentages comprised 43% for FAs, 31% for SAs, and 37% for the entire identified sample.
+Mann-Kendall monotonic trend analysis conducted for FAP revealed a significant decrease in female SAs (S = −4610, p < 0.1).
+Subanalysis by country of origin showed a significant decrease in female SAs of American origin (S = −1606, p < 0.1).
+Further subanalysis by trends in FAP from European countries revealed an increase in FAs and a decrease in SAs and a general nonsignificant increase in FAs.
+The above-mentioned trends are shown in Figure 2 alongside the rise in active female dermatologists in the United States.
+Kendall's tau-b correlation test conducted between FAP and ACs revealed a weak nonsignificant correlation for FAs and SAs.
+The Kruskal-Wallis test was conducted to examine the effect of different journals and research foci on FAP.
+While journals did not significantly affect FAP, a diagnostic focus had a significantly higher first FAP than a focus on pathogenesis or treatment (z = 2.3 and 2.05, respectively; p < 0.05).
+Furthermore, a medical education focus had a significantly higher first FAP than a focus on pathogenesis or treatment (z = 2.42 and 2.12, respectively; p < 0.05).
+Moreover, epidemiological studies had a significantly higher probability of first FAP compared with pathogenesis-focused studies (z = 2.03, p < 0.05).
+Different research foci did not appear to significantly affect senior FAP.

-Discussion:
+Discussion